 - Another indication of success is that we hold the record of getting the highest jury verdict for a car wreck victim in the history of the Southern San Joaquin Valley: $31.7 million.

 - What has contributed to our success?
 Certainly, one thing that has contributed is the fact that Attorney Rodriguez has an engineering degree.
 We combine and use that unique education and expertise along with trial experience to get results.
 We have the expertise and experience to root out who or what was responsible for causing a car wreck.
 We know how to question wrongdoers in a way that will get us to the truth even when they’re trying to avoid responsibility with evasive answers.
 That means our Bakersfield car accident lawyers get full compensation for our client; not half or a quarter of full compensation, but all the compensation that our client is entitled to under the law.

 - We also understand that getting a successful result means enlisting the help of our clients.
 The way to get justice for our clients is by forming a team with the clients.
 Only together will we be able to hold the wrongdoer fully accountable for the harm he inflicted on our client.

-Our philosophy and approach is coupled with experience and results; we have handled hundreds of car crashes and auto accident cases, including motorcycle, pedestrian, truck, bike and dangerous roadway accidents.
+Our philosophy and approach is coupled with experience and results; we have handled hundreds of car crashes and auto accident cases, including motorcycle, pedestrian, truck, bus, bike, rideshare, and dangerous roadway accidents.
 For more information regarding our firm and your rights following an accident in which you were injured or harmed, contact Rodriguez & Associates.

-Rodriguez & Associates is conveniently located in downtown Bakersfield, in the oldest free-standing brick building in the county.
+Rodriguez & Associates is conveniently located in downtown Bakersfield.
 We are available for weekend and evening appointments, charge no fee for consultations and speak both English and Spanish.
-To contact us, please call 661-323-1400 or 800-585-9262 Toll Free to schedule a free consultation with one of our Bakersfield car accident attorneys today.
+To contact us, please call (661) 777-7575 or 800-585-9262 Toll-Free to schedule a free consultation with one of our Bakersfield car accident attorneys today.